-Corporate social responsibility occurs when businesses look to have a positive social, environmental or cultural impact through their practices.
-It is a concept that is becoming increasingly visible.
-Businesses are ready to show the world they are conscious about social and environmental causes.
+Corporate social responsibility (CSR) occurs when businesses actively seek to make a positive social, environmental or cultural impact through their practices.
+It is a concept that is increasingly visible in today’s marketplace.
+Companies are expected to show that they are genuinely committed to social and environmental causes, rather than just paying lip service.

-It’s important to know what exactly corporate social responsibility entails and how to avoid being a company that does it all for show.
+It’s important to know what exactly corporate social responsibility entails and how to avoid being seen as a company that does it all for show.

 What Is Corporate Social Responsibility?

 Put simply, you want to do good.
-This could include giving back to the community through volunteering, or tackling projects that respond to social justice issues.
+This could include giving back to the community through volunteering initiatives, supporting social justice projects, or adopting sustainability innovations that benefit both people and the planet.

-Not only is it great for your branding, but it’s also a rewarding experience for you and your employees.
+Not only is CSR great for your branding, but it’s also a rewarding experience for you and your employees, resulting in higher morale and a stronger organisational culture.

 What Does It Mean To Take On Corporate Social Responsibility?

-The definition of what constitutes CSR is rather broad, which is why there are so many ways to do it.
+The definition of what constitutes CSR is broad, which is why there are so many innovative ways to implement it in your business.

 Accountable To Shareholders